 This homemade funfetti cake has sprinkles in the batter and also has a wall of sprinkles in the funfetti frosting.
 Sprinkle overload, such a beautiful thing.

-I love the cake base because it’s fast and easy to make, and the cakes always turn out supremely moist, springy, and fluffy thanks to buttermilk, sour cream, and oil.
+The cake and funfetti frosting are both fast and easy to make, and the cake always turn out supremely moist, springy, and fluffy thanks to buttermilk, sour cream, and oil.
 That trifecta of moisturizing and tenderizing ingredients makes it impossible to have a dry cake!